DrDrei/triangleProblem/README.md

 I wasn't sure if I had to build a general solution for a dynamic question, so I took the easy route and just solved it.
 I wanted to use recursion but wasn't entirely 100% sure how to do that and was running into timeouts in codepen.
 I left all the extra code that I wanted to use, but didn't, on the bottom for you to view.

+## IMPROVEMENTS
+First of all I would probably have gone with python.
+It's a little easier to deal with code when you are using your own dev environment and I think it would run much quicker so I could do deeper nested loops without running into timeouts.
+Secondly, I would consider trying recursion again.
+I think it'd be invaluable in this case.
+For this to work I had to first build the triangle checking function right off the bat.
+Knowing how many triangles have formed already is invaluable for the most part.

+Get a better way of tracking the possible colors, if the node is out of possible colors, and if the node needs to check every combination to optimize.
+Was not 100% sure on the best way to deal with this problem.
+So in the future maybe I should try to hash that out before moving ahead with the coding portion.

 ## LENGTH:
 * around 5 hours.